Image

 Prosecutors in Illinois treat violent crime cases as serious public-safety priorities.
 This often leads to aggressive bond terms, requests for long prison sentences, and enhancement filings whenever possible.

-Before your case even reaches trial, you might be subject to protective orders, travel restrictions, and limitations that disrupt work or family life.
+Even before trial, you may face protective orders, travel limits, and constraints that affect work and family.
 The earlier a violent crimes lawyer in Columbia, IL gets involved, the more opportunities there are to protect your rights and obtain the best possible outcome in your case.

-Examples Violent Crime Charges We Defense in Columbia, IL
+Examples of Violent Crime Charges We Defend in Columbia, IL

 Every charge has elements the State must prove beyond a reasonable doubt.
 Our strategy begins by holding the prosecution to that standard on every count.